 5. The Government Sector is winning!
 (I don’t get to type that every day)

 The Government and Public Sector category came in as the top sector for SAM maturity, scoring over 45% (as before, this still counts as “reactive”).

 While GRC may not be as big a driver as it is for private enterprise, government bodies have long been fans of stability, and stability lends itself to frameworks and standards.
 Accordingly, such institutions will take pinches of IT service management and apply them to SAM, and read up on the virtues of the ISO 19770-1: 2017 standard.

-I hope these five points have given you some food for thought.
+I hope these five points from the SAM Global Report have given you some food for thought.
 IT asset management is very much one of those disciplines that’s demonstrated in the doing, rather than the thinking-about.
 I wouldn’t class myself as a runner just because I own a pair of sneakers – but I might class myself as a runner if I ran over 10 miles a week.

 Thank you for making it to the end of this article, if you’d like to download a copy of the report for yourself, then the link for this is: https://www.samcharter.com/whitepapers/